sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

     ![](Images/ex10-img7.png)

-24. Scroll down through the list of columns until you locate the **Assignto** column and then select its check box.
+24. Scroll down through the list of columns until you locate the **Assign to** column and then select its check box.

 25. Then scroll down to the **Customer** column and select its check box.